ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 date: 2012-01-08 14:00:00 UTC
 tags: ['app engine', 'google apps', 'static', 'html', 'python']
 ---
-## Static HTML Web Site hosting with Google App Engine
+## Static HTML Web Site Hosting with Google App Engine

-[Google App Engine][gae] is a platform-as-a-service (PAAS) product that provides scalable cloud-hosted web applications using Google's massive engineering infrastructure.
+[Google App Engine][gae] is a platform-as-a-service (PAAS) product that provides scalable, cloud-hosted web applications using Google's massive engineering infrastructure.
 While App Engine is primarily used by web developers (e.g., programming in Python or Java), it provides three features which make it uniquely helpful for static site hosting:

 * Arbitrary static file handling.
 * Extensible authentication support.
-* Very inexpensive (most likely free) for hosting a purely static web site.
+* Very inexpensive (most likely free) for hosting static content.

 In this post, we'll walk through uploading a static HTML site to App Engine, and configuring it such that it requires users to log in to via a Google Apps